Pofay/pofay.github.io/_posts/2018-10-18-Using-Javasciprt-to-display-text-on-lcd-using-rpi.md

 ![Schematic Diagram](/assets/images/schematic-lcd.png)

-This diagram only has a minor difference from the [Adafruit Tutorial][adafruit-tutorial].
+This diagram only has a minor difference from the [Adafruit Schematic on the Subject][adafruit-tutorial].
+It has a 220 ohm resistor through the anode since the lcd I've used doesn't have builtin resistors.

-Since **their LCDs have builtin resistors** they didn't need to have a 220 ohm resistor to dampen the voltage towards the Anode.
+> Please refer to the [Adafruit Schematic][adafruit-tutorial] for the correct schematic incase I've got this one wrong.

-## Initial Setup of Code
+## Code

 Run the following commands using your terminal or command-line: